marcocesarato/php-conventional-changelog/README.md

 php vendor/bin/conventional-changelog --commit
 ```

-or for amend to an existing commit you can run:
+or to amend at an existing commit you can run:

 ```shell
 php vendor/bin/conventional-changelog --amend